 Divorce mediation costs and fees vary significantly based on the experience and skill level of the mediator, the scope of services they include and individual case complexities.
 They also vary from state-to-state.

 Generally, the average cost of divorce mediation is between $5,000 and $8,000.

 Who pays for the divorce mediation is up to the parties (you and your spouse) to decide.

 Since both spouses benefit from the mediator's guidance and expertise, most couples choose to pay for divorce mediation together (equally).

 However, on occasion, one spouse may choose to pay for the total mediation fee him/herself.

-If you and your spouse have both agreed to divorce and want to mediate, take the next step and book an initial meeting for the two of you.
+If you and your spouse have both agreed to divorce, want to mediate and are ready to start the process, take the next step and book an initial mediation meeting for the two of you.